m2vang/to-do-list/README.md

-MEAN Stack toDoList <br>
+# MEAN Stack To-Do List Application<br>
-This application is a basic to-do list that allow users to create a variety of tasks that could easily be deleted or marked as complete. <br>
+This application is a basic to-do list that allow users to create a variety of tasks that could easily be deleted or marked as complete.
+A confirmation alert box will be displayed before the user is able to delete or complete a task fully to ensure no accidents are made.<br>

-Built With:
+## Built With:
 <br>
 Mongo <br>
 Express <br>
 Angular <br>
 Node <br>
+JS <br>
 CSS Styling <br>

-Getting Started <br>
+## Getting Started <br>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system. <br>

-Installing <br>
+### Installing <br>
 Steps to get the development environment running. <br>

 Download this project. <br>